What is Azure Resource Manager?

 The Azure Resource Manager service is designed for resiliency and continuous availability.
 Resource Manager and control plane operations (requests sent to

 management.azure.com) in the REST API are:

 Distributed across regions.
+Azure Resource Manager has a separate instance in each region of Azure, meaning that a failure of the Azure Resource Manager instance in one region doesn't affect the availability of Azure Resource Manager or other Azure services in another region.
 Although Azure Resource Manager is distributed across regions, some services are regional.
 This distinction means that while the initial handling of the control plane operation is resilient, the request may be susceptible to regional outages when forwarded to the service.

 Not dependent on a single logical data center.